ufsccosmos/PSFGAN-GaMorNet/README.md

 **Remember to change `.../PSFGAN_output/` to a different name since application results on test data will also be saved in the same location.**
 #### Applying trained PSFGAN
-Now it's time to apply the trained PSFGAN on the training/validation sets for `GaMorNet` and the common test set.
-We need to remove the added AGN point sources for these subsets with the aid of PSFGAN.
+Now it's time to apply the trained `PSFGAN` on the training/validation sets for `GaMorNet` and the common test set.
+We need to remove the added AGN point sources for these subsets with the aid of `PSFGAN`.

 Set the following parameters before proceed:
 In `config.py`: